balderdashy/sails/CODE-OF-CONDUCT.md

   Conduct](http://citizencodeofconduct.org/); if you have any lack of clarity about what might be included in that concept, please read their definition, or ask one of the project maintainers first.
-  In particular, we don't tolerate behavior that excludes people in socially marginalized groups, or for whom English is not a native language.
+  In particular, we don't tolerate defamatory remarks or behavior that excludes people in socially marginalized groups, or for whom English is not a native language.
 - Private harassment is also unacceptable.
 No matter who you are, if